-You can reorder the fields by dragging and dropping them into a new location.
+You can reorder the fields by clicking the \equiv icon and dragging and dropping them into a new location.

-You can select one field to be identified as the key field using the key icon .
-Once selected, a key will appear alongside the field name in the form.
-This information can then be used within Interact submissions as a filter to look for particular text.
-For more information, see Key field on page 22.
+You can select one field to be identified as the key field by clicking the ellipsis icon and selecting Make key field.
+Once selected, a key icon appears along the bottom of the field tile.
+Key fields can then be used within Interact submissions as a filter to look for particular text.
+For more information, see Key field on page 24.